issac0723/issac0723.github.io/_projects/2_project.md

 ---
 layout: page
-title: project 2
+title: Sleep Tracker in Ionic
-description: a project with a background image
+description: A basic sleep tracker that allows the user to track their sleep information.
-img: assets/img/3.jpg
+img: assets/img/sleep-tracker.jpg
 importance: 2
 category: Course Project
 ---